byrneliam2/flat-five/README.md

 We developed a mobile app that allows users to rate flats and leave reviews with a global rate-out-of-5 system.
 App scores are averaged from all their individual ratings.
 Users may also search for flats with respect to these values (i.e. filtering and sorting) and locate flats on integrated maps.

 The app uses Trade Me's API to pull data about flats and merge it with crowd-sourced datasets as populated by reviews and ratings.
 The version hosted in this repo was produced in 16 hours and is able to search for flats and store review information inputted in a Firebase realtime database.
+The app itself is implemented using the Ionic framework.

 <img src="resources/media/sshot1.png" width="50%" height="50%"><img src="resources/media/sshot2.png" width="50%" height="50%">